 Our Field School alumni share continuing bonds with their CPI teammates while continuing college and engaging in successful careers; CPI assists with job placement and advise on college applications

 Alcatraz Island, San Francisco, California

-(military veterans, college students, & other young adults)
+(military veterans, military dependents, college students, & other young adults over age 18)